Rate Limiting and Burst Control in Flutter: Preventing API Floods and UI Storms

 await sendBatch(batch);

-Rate limiting isn’t complete without observability.
-You need telemetry footprints of: request-per-second spikes, UI rebuild storms, repetitive identical API calls, sync cycle durations, device event frequency
+Rate limiting isn't complete without observability.
+You need telemetry footprints for request-per-second spikes, UI rebuild storms, repetitive identical API calls, sync cycle durations, and device event frequency.
+These metrics help detect runaway loops, hidden retries, widget rebuild explosions, and accidental high-frequency event listeners.

 Hoomanely uses a mix of client-side logging, lightweight counters, and backend correlation to understand how mobile behavior impacts cost and user experience.
 A simple counter inside your client can reveal a lot: